elmasarany/insta/README.md

  ```
  database "drkiq_development" does not exist
  ```
-  i Solve it by creating job to create the Databas inside postgres pod
+  i Solve it by creating job to create the Database inside postgres pod.